-5. Transitioning should be accomplished by buffer yards, landscaping, setbacks and progression of use intensities.

-3.1.2.5 Industrial/Office/Research Land Uses

-- 1. Structures should be aesthetically pleasing from all sides and should incorporate high quality building materials such as brick, stone and other high quality architectural elements. - 2.
+- 5. The auto-related commercial center should include amenities that support tourism.
+Elements such as way finding signs, informational signs noting the history of the area, and a tourist information booth are strongly encouraged to be incorporated as amenities. - 6.
+Transitioning should be accomplished by buffer yards, landscaping, setbacks and progression of use intensities. - 7.
+Commercial development is intended to be nodal type development at the identified intersections.
+Areas identified for office/research uses along the N 1800 Road (Farmer's Turnpike) corridor are intended to support employment center type uses and discourage strip-type commercial development. - 3.1.2.5 Industrial/Office/Research Land Uses - Structures should be aesthetically pleasing from all sides and should incorporate high quality building materials such as brick, stone and other high quality architectural elements. - 2.
 Transitions between uses should be accomplished by buffer yards, landscaping, setbacks, scale and massing, and transition of uses to include low-intensity industrial uses along the perimeter of the areas identified as industrial or office/research. - 3.
-Sites should incorporate a variety of landscaping treatments to alleviate the potential for monotonous perimeter buffering. - 4.
-Structures along N 1800 Road (Farmer's Turnpike) should present a front face to N 1800 Road (Farmer's Turnpike) to add to the high quality aesthetics encouraged in the gateway. - 5.
+Sites should incorporate a variety of landscaping treatments to alleviate the potential for monotonous perimeter buffering. - Structures along N 1800 Road (Farmer's Turnpike) should present a front face to N 1800 Road (Farmer's Turnpike) to add to the high quality aesthetics encouraged in the gateway. - 5.
 Access to major roads from the industrial or office/research development lots shall be limited.
 However, industrial users on large lots that are significant generators of traffic may directly access arterial roads if the size of the site is such that it allows internal circulation without the necessity of constructing local roads to direct that circulation to the arterial road.
 Such access shall be based on sound traffic engineering principles and shall be properly controlled with appropriate signalization and turn lanes.
 Smaller lots shall take access from local roads.
-Additional local roads that serve the site should be arranged to minimize development lot access to the future major roads.

-3.1.2.6 Public Facility/Open Space/ Floodplain Land Uses

-- 1. Smaller parks should be located throughout the planning area as outlined in Chapter 9 of Horizon 2020. - 2.
+Additional local roads that serve the site should be arranged to minimize development lot access to the future major roads. - 6.
+Commercial uses shall not be permitted along the frontage of N 1800 Road (Farmer's Turnpike) except where commercial centers are identified in this plan.
+Areas identified for office/research uses along this corridor are intended to support employment center type uses and discourage strip-type commercial development. - 3.1.2.6 Public Facility/Open Space/ Floodplain Land Uses - 1.
+Smaller parks should be located throughout the planning area as outlined in Chapter 9 of Horizon 2020. - 2.
 Open space areas should be provided and/or acquired along major thoroughfares and along drainage ways for development of pedestrian and bicycle trails. - 3.
 Regional detention should be utilized when possible within each corresponding watershed. - 4.
 Streams should follow their natural paths and should not be rerouted or straightened. - 5.
-Environmentally sensitive lands should be protected and maintained as natural areas per the Land Development Code standards. - 6.
-Restrict uses within the regulatory floodplain that are dangerous to health, safety or property in times of flooding or that cause undue increases in flood heights or velocities.
+Environmentally sensitive lands should be protected and maintained as natural areas per the Land Development Code standards.

+- 6. Restrict uses within the regulatory floodplain that are dangerous to health, safety or property in times of flooding or that cause undue increases in flood heights or velocities. - 7.
+Additional property should be obtained wherever possible for parks purposes when acquiring property or easements for utility use.